+Upstairs there are three bedrooms, one double and two twin/doubles, each with an ensuite shower room.
 The bedrooms are all spacious, bright and furnished with charming country antiques and the shower rooms have modern fixtures and roomy showers.
 Also on this floor is a games room, with a round wooden card table and a side buffet featuring brochures on local sites and activities.

 Scaparzi, like the nearby Chianti region, sits between two ancient cities, Florence and Siena; once fierce rivals, both are must-visit destinations prized for their walkable, well-preserved historic centres.
 Thanks to its position on the ancient pilgrim’s path to Rome, Siena saw its golden days in the Middle Ages and it may seem that the city layout has changed little since then with life radiating out from one of the most beautiful piazzas in Italy.